stacks-network/stacks-core/CONTRIBUTING.md

 contributor license agreement.

 # Use of AI-code Generation
-The Stacks Foundation has a very script policy of no AI-generated code due to uncertainly about licensing issues.
+The Stacks Foundation has a very strict policy of not accepting AI-generated code PRs due to uncertainly about licensing issues.